jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 ### Custom site variables

 Custom site variables are not written as children of the root, but as children of the 'params' key in the config file.
-They can be called by using the '.Site.Params.customvariable'.
+They can be called by using the '.Site.Params.customvariable', where 'customvariable' is actually the name of your custom variable.